 While we all hope for a smooth and successful ride through our business life, the fact is that there are many challenges which your business will face throughout its life cycle:

-- The business can encounter financial troubles, often through no fault of their own (witness the difficulties of key trade suppliers to some collapsed building companies recently);
+- The business can encounter financial troubles, often through no fault of their own

 - Important staff can leave for greener pastures, taking with them valuable intelligence into your business’ clients and practices;

 - Business partnerships can sour or a co-owner can experience significant health problems (or worse);

 - Lenders to the business can change their attitude to the loan overnight.

 The consequences of these sort of events can be catastrophic for your business and for you and your family’s assets.

 Happily, with good legal protection in place, these consequences can be either minimised or fully mitigated.
 For example:

 - The right legal structure can ensure the protection of your hard-earned personal assets such as your family home, regardless of the fate of your business;

 - Proper employment contracts can prevent departing employees from utilising your client base, intellectual property or trade secrets;